comet-toolkit/punpy/docs/content/atbd.rst

 Here we summarise the main steps and detail how these were implemented.
 The main stages consist of:

-* Formulation: Defining the measurand (output quantity Y), the input quantities X = (X1, . . . , XN ),
-and the measurement function (as a model relating Y and X).
+* Formulation: Defining the measurand (output quantity Y), the input quantities :math:`X = (X1, . . . , XN )`, and the measurement function (as a model relating Y and X).
 One also needs to asign Probability Density Functions (PDF) of each of the input quantities, as well as define the correlation between them (through joint PDF).

-* Propagation: propagate the PDFs for the Xi through the model to obtain the PDF for Y.
+* Propagation: propagate the PDFs for the :math:`X_i` through the model to obtain the PDF for Y.

 * Summarizing: Use the PDF for Y to obtain the expectation of Y, the standard uncertainty u(Y) associated with Y (from the standard deviation), and the covariance between the different values in Y.

 The MC method implemented in punpy consists of generating joint PDF from the provided uncertainties and correlation matrices or covariances.
-Punpy then propagates the PDFs for the Xi to Y and then summarises the results through returning the uncertainties and correlation matrices.
+Punpy then propagates the PDFs for the :math:`X_i` to Y and then summarises the results through returning the uncertainties and correlation matrices.

 As punpy is meant to be widely applicable, the user can define the measurand, input quantities